outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

 Successfully tagged nginx:v3
 ```

-1. During the building process, an intermediate container is launched for 'RUN' instruction.
+1. During the building process, an intermediate container is created for 'RUN' instruction, adding a new layer.

+   The new layer is then automatically committed.
 2. The trailing dot means building *context* directory.
 It is also Dockerfile's default location.

    Docker sends all files within context directory to remote Docker engine (daemon).
 Context directory is NOT the PWD where we execute *docker build* command though usually we switch to it before building.